List of Dance Praise songs: Dance Praise

 Officially, 351 songs have been released for Original Dance Praise, Dance Praise Party and Dance Praise 2: The ReMix.
 Of these, 15 songs were included in the iOS version of Dance Praise.
-These songs have a green check mark in the "iOS song" row.

 VeggieTales Dance Dance Dance

 VeggieTales Dance Dance Dance is a spin-off of the original Dance Praise video game, created by Digital Praise in partnership with Big Idea Entertainment.
 The game includes 51 different songs from VeggieTales, with no official method of adding new songs: